jasper-zanjani/notes/includes/storage-defs.md

     ZFS writes use CoW meaning they are atomic and aren't affected by issues like [RAID holes](#raid-hole).

-    ZFS can also transparently compress data written to datasets
+    ZFS can also transparently compress data written to datasets.

+    **ZFS on Linux (ZOL)** is considered the ugly stepchild of the ZFS community despite the fact that the Linux implementation has the most features and the most community support.
+    ZFS is too tightly bound to the operation of the kernel to operate in true userspace, and that is why each implementation is different for operating systems.

 **ZIL**{: #zil }
 :